Skip to main content

 • story

-The game's story is criticized for being thin and lacking depth, with many reviewers noting it feels generic and disconnected, often reduced to mere snapshots without dialogue.
-While some find the presentation thought-provoking, the overall narrative is deemed dull and fails to engage, leading to a perception of the game as a series of unconnected levels rather than a cohesive experience.
+The game's story is criticized for being thin and lacking depth, with many players finding it slow, generic, and disconnected from the gameplay.
+While some appreciate its unique presentation, the overall consensus is that the narrative is minimal and fails to engage, reducing the experience to a series of unconnected levels.

 • “The story presentation is also uniquely presented and thought provoking.”